HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/roundtripidp.md

 Configure your external IdP in the configuration file.
 For more information, see [configuring external IdP](../IdP/index.md) for configuring an external IdP of your choice.

-!!!note
+!!! note

     When configuring your external IdP, make sure to set `{{origin}}/api/webdav-v1/login/callback` as one of your redirect URIs.

 ### Set up OFBA configuration